Online Program Course Curriculum & Schedule

 |Class Size||Maximum 25 students, Minimum 10 students (if a section fills up, we will open another section)|

-Refer to our tuition/refunds page for more information
+Refer to our tuition page for more information

 |Course Structure||The instructor(s) of each course will teach the lecture and supervise the problem sessions that follow.
 There will be a 10 minute break between lectures and problem sessions.
 Students will be split into breakout rooms with a supervising TA so they can work together; the instructor/TA will help moderate discussions and give guidance/encouragement when necessary.

 Students will have several assigned homework problems which will be turned in electronically for feedback and grading.
 In order to achieve proficiency of the material presented in class, students are expected to work on average 1-2 hours per day for each class.
-If students have questions or concerns regarding the material taught, they can email the instructor/TA, participate in the problem sessions, and access the class forum.
+If students have questions or concerns regarding the material taught, they can email the instructor/TA, actively participate in the problem sessions, and attend weekly office hours.
 Emailed questions will be answered within 24 hours.

 Because communication plays an important role in developing problem solving skills, students will be asked to participate actively in the problem sessions, i.e., to ask questions and present and defend solutions.
 Students can choose from one to six courses over the course of three sessions.